-The Army-Navy game this year scheduled for Dec.
-12 in Philadelphia will be like no other contest since the rivalry began in 1890.
+The Army-Navy game this year, scheduled for Dec.
+12 in Philadelphia, will be like no other contest since the rivalry began in 1890.

-This says a lot given the teams have played 116 times, including 90 times in Philadelphia, a geographically neutral site about midway between Annapolis, MD, and West Point, NY.
+This says a lot given that the teams have played 116 times, including 90 times in Philadelphia, a geographically neutral site about midway between Annapolis, MD, and West Point, NY.

 Possibly the only football game both teams play all season

 There is a possibility that the only football game the Army and Navy teams play this year will be the contest against each other.

 “There are still some unanswered questions, but I think the attention will not slow down,” said Johnny Avello, director of sportsbook operations for FanDuel.

 While it’s still early, Avello puts Navy as the favorites by 4.5 points and pegs the total game score (over/under) at 42.5 points.